3zeah/lwjgl-altitude/README.md

 * Toggling fullscreen without second-long blackouts
 * Clicking parts of the screen do not randomly minimize the game
 * Crosshair constrained to window while mouse-aiming
+* Misc LWJGL2 bugs fixed
+  - Fixes: On Windows, mouse button 4 cannot be released while any other button is held

 ## Quickstart